PascalDeclercq1964/Icebear/README.md

 - Objects on a report: text, image, line, rectangle, subreport and barcode

 Give it a try.
 You'll be surprised how easy and fast it is to create a report in code.
 Even more complex ones such as an invoice.

+IMPORTANT NOTE: Icebear reports is in a very early development faze.
+Please feel free to try and test it.
+We do not recommend to use it already in production.
+All comments are appreciated.